 Argyranthemum frutescens is also known as Marguerite, Paris Daisy, or Marguerite Daisy.
-It is a perennial plant from the family of Asteraceae, however, in colder climates, they should be treated like an annual.
-Argyranthemum frutescens is a perennial and it is native to the Canary Islands.
+It is from the Asteraceae family of plants.
+It is a perennial plant.
+In colder climates, they are treated as an annual.
+Argyranthemum frutescens is native to the Canary Islands.
 They are at their best in coastal regions.
 If the temperature falls to -5° try using mulch to protect them.